syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 {% tabs %}
 {% highlight c# %}
-//A new workbook is created.

-//Equivalent to creating a new workbook in Excel.
+//A new workbook is created equivalent to creating a new workbook in Excel

-//Create a workbook with 1 worksheet.
+//Create a workbook with 1 worksheet
 IWorkbook workbook = application.Workbooks.Create(1);

-//Access a worksheet from workbook.
+//Access a worksheet from workbook
 IWorksheet worksheet = workbook.Worksheets[0];
 {% endhighlight %}

 {% highlight vb %}
-'A new workbook is created.

-'Equivalent to creating a new workbook in Excel.

-'Create a workbook with 1 worksheet.
+'A new workbook is created equivalent to creating a new workbook in Excel 'Create a workbook with 1 worksheet
 Dim workbook As IWorkbook = application.Workbooks.Create(1)

-'Access a worksheet from workbook.
+'Access a worksheet from workbook
 Dim worksheet As IWorksheet = workbook.Worksheets(0)
+{% endhighlight %}

+{% highlight UWP %}
+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access a worksheet from workbook
+IWorksheet worksheet = workbook.Worksheets[0];
+{% endhighlight %}

+{% highlight ASP.NET Core %}
+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access a worksheet from workbook
+IWorksheet worksheet = workbook.Worksheets[0];
+{% endhighlight %}

+{% highlight Xamarin %}
+//A new workbook is created equivalent to creating a new workbook in Excel
+//Create a workbook with 1 worksheet
+IWorkbook workbook = application.Workbooks.Create(1);

+//Access a worksheet from workbook
+IWorksheet worksheet = workbook.Worksheets[0];
 {% endhighlight %}
 {% endtabs %}